 Keep in mind that Google Ads is more helpful to those dropshipping stores that have a business that has some market presence.
 It is difficult to use the platform if you start from zero, so we don’t recommend that.

-For a beginning, it is a good idea to start with Facebook Ads and then continue on to Google Ads.
+In this case, it’s a good idea to start with Facebook Ads for dropshipping and then continue on to Google Ads.

 Top-Notch Customer Service

 Once you start scaling your dropshipping business online, Google Ads representatives will start to contact you for business purposes.